ryanistr/OPlus-Brightness-Adaptor-For-Transsion/README.md

 ### OPlus-Brightness-Adaptor-For-Transsion
-A Quick Fix and simple for OPlus/Oppo/Realme Ports on Transsion Devices by @rianixia on telegram, use credit when use.
+A Quick Fix and simple for OPlus/Oppo/Realme Ports on Transsion Devices by @rianixia on telegram, do credit when use.

 The code is open source bc i decide to not gatekept this, if you know a better logic, better ways to do this please do tell me im all ears and feel free to give feedbacks im always listening despite my rough response.
 Thank you~